robinrendle/robinrendle.com/src/pages/notes/an-ode-to-bart.md

 city: San Francisco
 country: California
 layout: ../../layouts/notes.astro
-extract: Oh what a beautiful thing it is.
+extract: Oh what a beautiful thing.
 ---
 Oh what a beautiful thing BART is.
 Yesterday I snuck out of my apartment and hopped aboard a train that wound it’s way through a snaking series of underground and above-ground lines that link the city of San Francisco to the East Bay—and it might’ve been for the first time in nearly two years.